• Home

 bedbugs and hotelsBedbugs are ugly little creatures that suck your blood while you sleep, leaving nasty bite marks.
 And they seem to be everywhere, including in the headlines.

-With holiday travel season approaching, it’s important to know how to avoid bringing bedbugs home from your hotel.
+With holiday travel season approaching, it’s important to know how check for bedbugs in your hotel room, and how to avoid bringing them home from your hotel.

-Here are some top tips for protecting yourself from bedbugs when you travel:
+Here are some top tips for protecting yourself from bedbugs before, during and after your trip.
+Before you book a hotel

 When packing for your trip